padajar/padajar.github.io/_posts/2020-07-03-better-explained.md

   - rabbit holes
 ---

-I've recently found[^1] [Better Explained](https://betterexplained.com/), a website that tries to find explain math concepts in very non-traditional ways, but ways that help people truly grasp the underlying idea.
+I've recently found[^1] [Better Explained](https://betterexplained.com/), a website that tries to explain math concepts in very non-traditional ways, but ways that help people truly grasp the underlying idea.
 Taken from the [about page](https://betterexplained.com/about/):

 >My mission is to help you truly understand new concepts.
 Let’s move past dry facts and share the *Aha!* moments that make learning fun and memorable.
 >